haskaalo/wikisp/README.md

     | string | string |

 #### 2. Writing CSV files to SQLITE3 database
-Once the dumps has been processed by step 1, it is necessary to write them to a sqlite3 database to perform some data manipulation such as deleting articles that don't exists, removing redirect loops, knowing which articles are simply aliales to another article, and partioning the graph in step 3.
+Once the dumps has been processed by step 1, it is necessary to write them to a sqlite3 database to perform some data manipulation such as deleting articles that don't exists, removing redirect loops and chains, knowing which articles are simply aliases to another article, and partioning the graph in step 3.

 This is done using the command on a terminal: